What is the course about?

 By the end of this course you should be able to...

-- use traditional beaded jewellery techniques to create one-off pieces
+- use traditional beaded jewellery techniques to create a set of beaded jewellery.

-- create a mood board to present your ideas to clients
+- create a mood board to present your ideas.

 - finish your beaded jewellery objects with appropriate findings